London Smoking and Mental Health Week

 On average, life expectancy for people living with mental health problems is 10 to 20 years less than the general population, with smoking a significant contributing factor.

-If you want to give up smoking to improve your health and wellbeing, there is lots of support available.
-Stop Smoking London is a great place to start to find the information you need.
+If you want to give up smoking to improve your health and wellbeing you’re in the right place.
+We have all the stop smoking information you need.

 Why is smoking used as a coping mechanism?

-Because nicotine stimulates the release of dopamine in the brain, an important driver of the brains reward system, it might feel like smoking a cigarette helps to relieve the symptoms of anxiety, stress or depression.
-But smoking only provides a temporary feeling of calm – for around 25 minutes – before withdrawal symptoms and cravings set in and you want to reach for another cigarette.
+Because nicotine stimulates the release of dopamine in the brain, an important driver of the brain’s reward system, it might feel like smoking a cigarette helps to relieve the symptoms of anxiety, stress or depression.
+But smoking only provides a temporary feeling of calm – for around 20 minutes – before withdrawal symptoms and cravings set in and you want to reach for another cigarette.

-The best way to move forward is to quit smoking and develop some healthier strategies for managing your emotions, such as exercising regularly and spending time with friends.
+The best way to move forward is to quit smoking and develop some healthier strategies for managing your health and wellbeing.

 Smoking has various psychological effects, including increasing anxiety and stress and putting you at higher risk of depression.
 If you’re experiencing any kind of mental health problem, smoking is not an effective way to manage your condition.